 When it comes to purchasing options: I personally buy the cheaper versions with lower storage space – in the case of the Oasis, I bought the 8 GB model instead of the 32 GB.
 E-books are relatively small, since they're all available in my cloud library and I'm almost always surrounded by wireless internet, I only store a few books at a time on my device and I usually delete the local copy once I'm done reading a book.
-I use that money instead to buy the "ad-free" version of the product, because I really dislike ads, even if they're only displayed on the lockscreen while the device is sleeping.
+I instead use the money I saved with smaller storage space to buy the "ad-free" version of the product, because I really dislike ads, even if they're only displayed on the lockscreen while the device is sleeping.
 (And pro tip: If you bought a Kindle with ads, you can pay to upgrade it later to remove them.)

 I finally made the switch over to a laser printer in 2021.
 Most cheaper laser printers only print in black-and-white, which was the majority of what we needed it for, and the toner cartridges should last considerably longer than injet ink (and not require constant maintenance).

-My recommendation: Brother Compact Monochrome Laser Printer (HL-L2350DW).
-So far, it's been great: easy to set up, reliable, can do two-sided printing, supports multiple wireless printing protocols out of the box including printing from mobile phones, and haven't had to do any maintenance.
+I'm super happy we switched to a laser printer: it was easy to set up, reliable, can do two-sided printing, supports multiple wireless printing protocols out of the box including printing from mobile phones, and haven't had to do any maintenance so far.
 The only challenge we had was finding one for its normal price – throughout much of 2021 printers were both in high demand because of work-from-home stuff, and I suspect supply chain shortages were causing issues as well.
 We ended up waiting for several months and the price eventually dropped down to its normal level.